WeCanCodeIT/CSlides/src/fundamentals/arrays/index.md

 - Based on the number of items in our list, its safe to assume our array should be <mark>5</mark> elements long.

-- Lets get two volunteers to some cunstruct our array on the white board.
+- Let's get two volunteers to construct our array on the white board.

 <div class="fragment">
 This is what our code should look like: <mark>string[] foodList = new string[5];</mark>